Antennas, Antenna Cables, Wireless Products: Technical Articles

 3. Structural Integrity:

 • Antenna cables with high tensile strength are less likely to sag or stretch over time.
-This maintains the cable's proper alignment and positioning, which is critical for optimal signal transmission and reception.
+This maintains the cable's proper alignment and positioning, critical for optimal signal transmission and reception.

 4. Safety: